 A eclectic, leafy neighborhood space (reminiscent of LA’s famed Ivy) showcases chef Dimitri Voutsinas’ (a Bar Boulud alum) market food, meat and cheese pairings, grilled pizzas, and fresh pastries.
 Brunch is also immensely popular.

 Designed by New York-based branding studio The MP Shift, this airy Montrose cafe functions as easy stop for healthy superfoods in the way of grain bowls, smoothies and elixirs in equally super-chic digs.

-James Beard Award winner Chris Shepard has expanded his empire to include a rotating themed restaurant in Montrose, where currently Mediterranean fare headlines, with homemade breads, ample spreads, meats, and veggies cooked al ha’esh (on the fire).
+James Beard Award winner Chris Shephard has expanded his empire to include a rotating themed restaurant in Montrose, where currently Mediterranean fare headlines, with homemade breads, ample spreads, meats, and veggies cooked al ha’esh (on the fire).

 A breezy, brick-lined spot in Rice Village serving Greek food: elevated gyros, grilled Gulf shrimp saganaki, and, for dessert, flakey bougatsa.
 There’s also an eclectic, well-curated list of Hellenic wines.

 A venerable spot in a non-descript strip mall worth mentioning for its excellent omaske lunch menu.
 Sit at the bar and watch chef Manabu “Hori” Horiuchi work his magic.
 And if someone else is driving, do partake in sake pairings.

 Drinks: ‘Cause You Need to Stay Hydrated

 Well-worn Pastry War is a Mexican-themed bar with limited-edition tequila and niche bottles of mezcal.

 In the Heights, Eight Row Flint is an industrial space offering craft beer, bourbon, and zesty margaritas.